nikita-volkov/hasql-th/README.md

 # Implementation

 This library internally implements a port of the original Postgres SQL syntax parser.
-Yes, it sounds like an overkill, but the other options are worse.
+It might sound like an overkill, but there really were no better options.

 Unfortunately Postgres doesn't export it's own parser in any of its distributions, so there's no C-library to link to and wrap.

 Isolating the original C-code and including it in a Haskell project is also not an option, because it's heavily based on code generators and complex make-file instructions.
 Maintaining such a codebase also seems like a non-viable option.

 Fortunately the original parser is implemented using a declarative notation (the one which the mentioned code generators work with).
 It being declarative makes the process of porting to Haskell quite straight-forward.

+Also for the purposes of this library we need access to the full syntax tree for extracting data on placeholders and statement results.
+Quick and dirty hacks won't do.

 For these reasons it's been decided to port the original parser and AST as close as possible to Haskell using the "megaparsec" library.